Why was the program created?

 - Examples of ineligibility include: new manufacturers, start-up companies, no FDA inspections, no marketed products in the U.S., etc.

-- Annual subscription fee of $5,000 to be paid once you are accepted into the pilot program.
+- Annual subscription fee to be paid once you are accepted into the pilot program.

 - Participation in a Medical Device Discovery Appraisal within the 90-day target and payment of the associated costs.